pwillard/CBASIC/manual.md

 vertical scan lines used on t he display.
 The 225 mode gives an extra pixel width between lines so that the descender on characters will not appear to touch the tops of the letters on the line below.
-If your TV or Monitor canREMt handle the extra lines, select one of the 192 line modes.
+If your TV or Monitor can't handle the extra lines, select one of the 192 line modes.

 Example : +